gizatechxyz/datasets/README.md

 Explore the robust capabilities of the Giza Datasets repository:

 - **Streamlined Dataset Access**: Instantly connect to a curated collection of blockchain datasets, ready for machine learning applications, with no configuration needed.
-- **Effortless Data Loading**: Utilize the `DatasetLoader` class to easily load Parquet files, streamlining your data workflow.
+- **Effortless Data Loading**: Utilize the `DatasetsLoader` class to easily load Parquet files, streamlining your data workflow.
 - **Optimized Data Handling**: Leverage the integration with the [polars library](https://www.pola.rs/), designed for efficient manipulation of large datasets.
 For detailed guidance on using polars for dataset operations, refer to the [polars documentation](https://docs.pola.rs/py-polars/).

 ## Quick Start